Struktal/Struktal/README.md

 - ``ROUTE``: The route describes with what URI the user should get redirected to the target file.<br>
 For more information about how HTTP GET parameters are included in the URI, please read the section <a href="#http-get-parameters">HTTP GET parameters</a> below.
 - ``TARGET_FILE``: The target file is the file that the user should get redirected to when he uses the route.<br>
-It is meant to be located in the ``htdocs`` directory.
+It is meant to be located in the ``📁 htdocs/`` directory.
 As described in <a href="#file-structure">File structure</a>, it can be any file that the user should get displayed (e.g. PHP scripts, HTML sites, ...).
 - ``ROUTE_NAME``: The route name is used by the ``Router::generate`` method.<br>
 For details about that methods abilities, please read the section <a href="#generate-urls">Generate URLs</a> below.